NightShade256/NightShade256.github.io/gb/sound_emulation.md

 These 4-bit samples are stored in a region called the Wave RAM.
 This region is located at `$FF30-$FF3F`.

 It is a 16 byte region, therefore there are two samples contained within one byte.
-We play the first four bits of a byte before the next four.
+We play the upper four bits of a byte before the lower four.

 This channel also provides a volume shift register.
 This register specifies the amount by which the samples are shifted to the right before being played back (essentially controlling volume).